robgmills/robgmills.github.io/manager-readme.md

 You set the agenda - this is time I'm dedicating to you to talk about anything and everything you want.
 But don't wait for a 1-on-1 to talk about something, especially if its urgent.

-Everything you say to me stays between us unless
+Everything you say to me during our 1-on-1 stays between us unless

 0. it threatens the business - i.e. something illegal or against our code of conduct happens
 0. I clear it with you to bring it up with others